Q How do I apply for a place for my child in Y7 and when will I know if my application has been successful?

 Q What happens if my child is ill during the day?

 We do not have a school nurse.
 If your child has an accident in school then the designated first aider will deal with it as necessary, equally if your child becomes unwell during the day they should see the first aider who will assess them.
 We will not give your child paracetamol without gaining consent from you.

 It is vital that you let us know if your contact details change so that we can contact you in case of emergency.

 Q What happens if we need to contact our child urgently?

 If it is urgent please contact the academy reception and they will arrange to pass the message on.
-Please be aware this is for emergencies only and general family arrangements should be made before they come to school.
+Please be aware this is for emergencies only and general family arrangements should be made before children come to school.

 Q What do I do if my child is being bullied?

 We would suggest that you encourage your child to talk to either their form tutor or Year Learning Manager to tell them what is happening.
 We also have a number of Beat Bullying mentors in school who are trained to support children who are being bullied.
 The academy takes incidents of bullying seriously and will not tolerate bullying of any kind and has a clear anti bullying policy.

 Yes, students can purchase a padlock from reception for £5.00, they can use their locker for the whole of their time at the academy.

 Q What GCSE/KS4 Options do you offer?